Gaze-guided Hand-Object Interaction Synthesis: Dataset and Method: Experiments

 \subsection{Implementation Details}

 GHO-Diffusion is built upon a transformer encoder, following the approach of \cite{MDM}, with 1000 denoising steps.
 We utilize a single NVIDIA GeForce RTX 4090 GPU for training.
 To simplify the model, we randomly sample 500 points from the surface of the object.
 The batch size is set to 128, with a learning rate of 1e-5.
 The latent dimension is uniformly set to 128 for object diffusion and 256 for hand diffusion.
 For stage-1, the hyperparameters are set as$\lambda_\alpha = 10$, $\lambda_t = 30$, $\lambda_v = 10$, $\lambda_s = 1$.
 For stage-2, the hyperparameters are set as $\lambda_\beta = 100$, $\lambda_b = 100$.
 For HOI-Manifold guidance, we set $\lambda_k = 100$, $\lambda_c = 1000$, $\lambda_p = 100$ and guidance rate $w=0.99$.
 We designed the hyperparameters based on our expertise to balance the weights of each loss component, ensuring they remain within appropriate magnitudes for optimal performance.
+In motion selection, we set $k=1$ for quantitative experiments and user studies.